 When a student begins tutoring with me, they will have at least two sessions per week that will be 55 minutes long.
 There will be no homework assigned between sessions.
-These sessions will either be in my home if they live in or near Oakton, Virginia, or they will be held online.
+These sessions will either be in my home if they live in or near Chantilly, Virginia, or they will be held online.

 To learn more about the system that I use for tutoring, please explore the Barton System website.
 I especially invite you to watch the video on the homepage, which fully explains the system.